 Antioxidants help support the immune system and keep us healthy.
 If you want to get more antioxidants in your diet, there are a few easy ways to do so.
 This article will explore ten easy methods for getting more antioxidants into our diets.

 Antioxidants are beneficial to one’s health.
-Antioxidants help prevent cancer, reverse or slow ageing, enhance the immune system, increase energy and improve heart and other organ function.
+Antioxidants help prevent cancer, reverse or slow ageing, enhance the immune system, increase energy and improve heart and other organ functions.

 Given all we know about antioxidants and their advantages, it’s astounding that more people don’t consume enough fruits and vegetables, which are the most antioxidant-rich foods.

-Here are ten easy ways to getting more antioxidants into your diet.
+Here are ten easy ways to get more antioxidants into your diet.

 Instead of eating a sugar-laden cereal, opt for high antioxidants such as raspberries.
-Add them to your oatmeal or eat them on their own with some yogurt and nuts.
+Add them to your oatmeal or eat them with some yogurt and nuts.
 Eat fresh fruit instead of drinking juice with fewer antioxidants than the whole foods from which they come.

 2. Snacks :

 Snack on antioxidants such as cherries.
 They are a great source of antioxidants and anti-inflammatory compounds, which may help reduce heart disease, diabetes and cancer.
-Make sure to buy organic when possible as nonorganic cherries tend to have higher levels of pesticides than other produce items.
+Make sure to buy organic when possible, as nonorganic cherries have higher levels of pesticides than other produce items.

 Add antioxidant-rich vegetables like carrots, beets and broccoli to your salads.
 Step up your antioxidants by adding antioxidants like spinach, kale or Swiss chard to smoothies.